Skip to main content

 Written by Casey

-On 2nd June 2025, Three UK, who operate SMARTY, and Vodafone UK officially merged, marking the beginning of an exciting new chapter.
+On 2nd June 2025, Three UK, who provides SMARTY's network, and Vodafone UK merged, marking the beginning of an exciting new chapter.

-Together as VodafoneThree, we’re building our best network ever, backed by a guaranteed investment of £11bn that will transform connectivity across the UK.
+Together as VodafoneThree, we’re building our best network ever, backed by a guaranteed investment of £11bn that will transform connectivity across the UK, promising a stronger, more reliable network.

-Right now, nothing is changing; your terms and conditions, our services and our prices will stay the same.
+Right now, nothing is changing; your terms and conditions and our prices will stay the same.
 SMARTY will continue to operate as a standalone brand with its own mission and values and your experience as a SMARTY customer won’t be affected.

 We will keep you updated on any changes.